jorendorff/gc-in-50-lines/README.md

 and one pointer to the environment, that is, all the variables the function closes over.

-So let's go with this for now.
+So let&rsquo;s go with this for now.

 OK.
-We will expose one more function in our garbage collector, and that's just a setup function to set everything up.
+We will expose one more function in our garbage collector, and that&rsquo;s just a setup function to set everything up.

     void init_heap() {
         ???
     }

-OK.
 This completes the API.
-This is everything that's public, everything the application is allowed to see and use.
+This is everything that&rsquo;s public, everything the application is allowed to see and use.

     struct Object {